ashrafulais/EmployeeManagement/README.md

     .PasswordSignInAsync(loginModel.Email, loginModel.Password, loginModel.RememberMe, false)
 ```

+To change the default login page...
+` services.ConfigureApplicationCookie(options => options.LoginPath = "/Account/LogIn"); `

 ## Auth

 Authentication : Identifying the user
 Authorization : Identifying what the user can do and can't do

+[Authorize] : only the logged in users can access
+[AllowAnonymous] : everyone can access